adjust/dev-docs/docs/web/index.md

 </script>
 ```

-The Adjust SDK loads on each page and initates once per page load.
+The Adjust SDK loads on each page and initiates once per page load.

 #### Subresource Integrity